 The University of Wyoming Alumni Association is governed by an approximately 40 member Board of Directors.
 The Executive Director manages the association’s affairs.
 Board members are elected, rather than appointed, by the association’s voting membership to four year terms.
 Board seats are assigned according to geographic region, the exception being young alumni board members, and approximately 25% of board seats are up for election each year.
 Click here to see a detailed description of board composition.
-Election ballots are printed in the June issue of the Alumnews.
+Election ballots are emailed to members in June.
 Only current UWAA members have voting rights.

 The board carries out objectives and purposes specified in UWAA’s bylaws.
 It provides strategic direction, makes operational recommendations, and holds fiduciary responsibility for the association.
 Click here to see of summary of the association's current strategic plan.
 The full board meets twice yearly, with more frequent committee meetings in between.
 Work is divided among board members according to committee assignment.
 Serving on the board is a rewarding experience, but one that requires commitment.
 UWAA board members are volunteers in the truest sense; not only do they give of their time, they pay for all expenses associated with required board travel.